ETS-Android5/Calitracker/README.md

 - Timer
 - BMI and BMR calculator

-App is connected to the Firebase, therefore user is able to register, log in, push notifications are enabled and it is integrated with Firestore database and real-time data base
+App is connected to the Firebase, therefore user is able to register, log in, push notifications are enabled and it is integrated with Firestore database and real-time database.

+Application has been published to Google Play Store: https://play.google.com/store/apps/details?id=com.cuyer.calitracker&gl=PL

 Tech Stack: